marijnh/Eloquent-JavaScript/07_robot.md

 Consider what a robot has to do to "solve" a given state.
-It must pick up all parcels by visiting every location that has a parcel, and deliver them, by visiting every location that a parcel is addressed to, but only after picking up the parcel.
+It must pick up all parcels by visiting every location that has a parcel, and deliver them by visiting every location that a parcel is addressed to, but only after picking up the parcel.

 What is the dumbest strategy that could possibly work?
 The robot could just walk in a random direction every turn.
-That means that, with great likelihood, it will eventually run into all parcels, and then also at some point reach the place where they should be delivered.
+That means, with great likelihood, that it will eventually run into all parcels, and then also at some point reach the place where they should be delivered.

 {{index "randomPick function", "randomRobot function"}}